 The rest, as they say, is track-and-field history.
 Coach Bowerman went on the join Oregon alumnus Phil Knight in the formation of Nike – and Jeff Schwartz went on to build the world’s foremost track-and-field equipment manufacturer.

 Even as a young man, Jeff had a tremendous interest in children with learning disabilities of all categories.
 Working in consultation with Dave Marsh of the Ridgewood (NJ) public schools and with Marsh's Physical Education faculty, UCS began to design and manufacture gym mats and skill-development equipment – such as the Trapezoid and Mat-A-Matics – that were devoted to helping children achieve greater motor and perceptual skills.
 Jeff and his UCS design team were guided by a single critical principle: "All children do not learn the same, but all can learn."
 These pioneering (and widely imitated) vinyl-and-foam learning tools were known as UCS Motor Perceptual Equipment.
 They formed the basis for today’s expanded line of UCS Soft Play Equipment.

 Jeff’s brother, Larry, joined the family business upon graduating from the University of Maryland in 1978.
 They soon realized that the next logical growth step involved "vertical integration" from sewing to in-house metal manufacturing.

 The UCS legacy of innovation, quality and craftsmanship began in 1967 by the late Lou Schwartz has been proudly carried on by his sons, Jeff and Larry.
-In the past few years, Lou’s grandsons, Jason and Zack, have graduated from college and joined the family business.
+In the past few years, Lou’s grandsons, Jason, Zack, and Adam have graduated from college and joined the family business.
 Similarly, Steve Chappell’s sons, Michael and Chris, have also decided to pursue careers at UCS.
 This new generation of leadership both assures continuity and commitment while injecting the company with fresh energy and ideas.